nickheppleston/aws-training/associate-arch-training-gaps.md

 ## Placement Groups
 *Question: What are they, how are they used, are they cross-A-Z, cross-Region etc.*

+A _Placement Group_ is a logical grouping of EC2 Instances within a single Availability-Zone.
+They are recommended for instances that benefit high network throughput, low network latency, or both.
+The instance type MUST support __Enhanced Networking__.

+A Placement Group is created and then instances are launched into it.
+AWS recommend that instances are launched together in a single launch request and that the same Instance Type is used.
+An 'Insufficient Capacity Error' may be thrown if an instance is subsequently launched or if a different Instance Type is launched at a later date/time.

+Placement Groups can't span multiple Availability-Zones.

+There is no charge for creating a Placement Group.

 ## Trusted Advisor
 *Question: What is it, what does it report on, what areas does it cover?* https://aws.amazon.com/premiumsupport/trustedadvisor/